The Best Medical Alert Systems with Fall Detection of 2026

 We’re constantly testing new medical alert systems to give you the most accurate and up-to-date recommendations.
 Read more about our medical alert system review methodology.

 Falls are a significant health concern, especially for older adults, but there are ways to reduce your risk.
 One in four older adults falls each year in the United States, and more than half of all falls take place at home.
 Factors like muscle strength and vision can increase the risk of falling; staying physically active can help reduce that risk.
+And using the proper tools to maintain your safety, whether it's a medical alert device or a top stair lift, can make a big difference.

 Medical alert systems with fall detection can also help increase your safety as you age at home, and research indicates that these systems can even make people more active around the house.1 Systems with fall detection may be ideal for people who have fallen before, have had a “long lie” where they fell and spent a long time on the ground because they were unable to get up, have health or mobility issues, and who want to age in place.